charlie-vf/genshin-recipes-blog/README.md

 The User Stories and website features are mapped out in GitHub Projects for this repository using the Kanban board format. with priority labels and mapping to milestones, which were then split into the sprints detailed below.
 Almost all were successfully implemented, with those unfinished noted within their respective sprints and documented at the start of the Future Features section of this ReadMe.

-The user stories were split into six sprints across three weeks, with the fourth week being tidy-up:
+The user stories were split into six sprints across three weeks, with the fourth week being tidy-up.
+The site objective is segmented into Project Goals which are detailed within each sprint, below:

-## Sprint One - Main - Week One
+## Sprint One - Main, Routing & Navigation - Week One
-The first step was planning & getting the general setup of the site's navbar across pages, display of the homepage and infinite scroll on the homepage up and running.
+The first step was planning & getting the general setup of the site's navbar across pages, functioning links, display of the homepage and infinite scroll on the homepage up and running.

 Project Goals:
 - Users should be able to see all recipes in one place
-- Users should be able to see how many likes, made marks and comments a recipe has
+- Users should be able to see how many likes, made marks and comments a recipe has without having to navigate to its individual page
 - Users should be able to easily navigate the site with clear directions, no awkward refreshes, next/previous page navigation or empty/broken screens while data is being fetched.

 User Stories:
 - As a user, I can see the navbar on every page so that I can easily navigate the site
-    - navbar displays seemlessly across all pages
+    - navbar displays seamlessly across all pages
-- As a user, I can navigate pages without them refreshing so that I can smoothly navigate between content
+- As a user I can seamlessly navigate between pages so that I can fully enjoy all the content of the site
+    - there are no broken links in the site
 - As a logged-out user, I can view sign-up/login options so that I can perform those actions and view more of the site's content
     - navbar conditional rendering displays these options when logged-out
 - As a user, I can view all recipes with the newest first so that I can stay up to date with new content as it is added